mohaghasemzadeh/ReBNet/README.md

      Train=True
      Evaluate=False
      ```
-   * Run
+   * Save the script and run:
      ```
      python Binary.py
      ```
   #### CIFAR-10:
-   * open "training-software/MNIST-CIFAR-SVHN/Binary.py".
+   * Open "training-software/MNIST-CIFAR-SVHN/Binary.py".
    * On top of the file, set:
    * On top of the file, set:
      ```